-On July 9, 2019, Disney’s Coronado Springs Resort celebrated the Grand Opening of Grand Destino Tower.
-The opening completed a multiyear re-imagining focused on today’s travelers, and offers new restaurants, and a new arrival experience.
+In July 2019, Disney’s Coronado Springs Resort celebrated the Grand Opening of the Gran Destino Tower.
+The opening completed a multiyear re-imagining focused on today’s travelers and offers new restaurants and new arrival experience.
 Celebrating the rich cultures and vibrant landscapes of Spain, Mexico, and the American Southwest through contemporary design and Old-World traditions, Disney’s Coronado Springs Resort shines with renewed luster.
-We attended a special media event where we enjoyed touring Grand Destino Tower, dining at the new rooftop restaurant, and watching the grand opening ceremony!
 Catch all the details below!

 1 – Gran Destino Tower

 The new Gran Destino Tower rises dramatically on the southeastern shores of Lago Dorado (“Golden Lake”), the resort’s 22-acre lake.
 The tower offers 545 modern guest rooms (including 50 suites and club-level services), a grand two-story lobby, new meeting venues, and a rooftop restaurant and lounge with spectacular views.
 The distinctive tower becomes the stylish new gateway to the 2,385-room resort.
 All guests visiting Disney’s Coronado Springs Resort will now check-in at the Gran Destino Tower.

 Gran Destino Tower takes its name from the classic Disney film “Destino.”
 The film was a collaboration between Walt Disney and Salvador Dali.
 Like the film, Gran Destino Tower is whimsical and beautifully designed.
 Look out for Dahlia as she transforms into a bell.
 The architecture, art, and storytelling are beautifully done.